 On October 15, 1998, EPA signed a ROD amendment to specify the use of low temperature thermal desorption (LTTD) to treat the "hot spot" area.
 In August 2000 EPA gave authorization to proceed with the LTTD of the "hot spot" area and the work was completed by the PRPs in May 2001.
 The Final Remedial Action (RA) construction was completed in September 2002, and EPA signed the Preliminary Close-Out Report on September 26, 2002.
 The subsurface slurry wall, landfill cap, groundwater extraction and treatment system, wetlands mitigation, and gas system were also completed.
 EPA conducted the Final Inspection in fall 2004.
 The PRP is conducting the operation and maintenance (O&M) at the site.

-EPA completed the first five-year for the site in August 2005, concluding that the remedy is protective of human health and the environment.
-EPA completed the second five-year review in May 2010 and found that the remedy remains protective.
+EPA has completed three five-year reviews for the site.
+The most recent five-year review, completed in May 2015, found that the remedy remains protective.
 Site O&M activities are continuing.

 ContactsRemedial Project Manager, U.S. EPA